semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 @## Legend and axes

-As a rule, a histogram does not need a legend.
+As a rule, a histogram doesn't need a legend.
 You only need to clearly name the chart and in some cases you can add names to the axes.

 ![axes](static/axes.png)